 To my dental family,

 Our office at Classic Smiles is following the guidelines and recommendations by the Chicago Dental Society, Illinois State Dental Society, and the CDC.
-That means the office is currently shuttered for only urgent care at this time.
-Currently, this is to be the case through all of March 2020 and potentially longer.
+This will always be the case.
+As the guidelines change as the pandemic continues, we will change with the science.
+COVID-19 may be waning, but our commitment to avoiding infections will not.

 The University of Illinois Dental School where I am on faculty follows the most stringent safety guidelines.
 We follow suit with enhanced sterilization and protocol that includes new health history, strict wipe down measures, pre-rinsing, full masks and glove technique, and full sterilization procedures.
 I get updates daily from the Chicago Dental Society and will make any recommended adjustments as they suggest.